moby/moby/docs/userguide/networking/get-started-overlay.md

 	instance using the [consul image from Docker Hub](https://hub.docker.com/r/progrium/consul/).
 You'll do this in the next step.

+3. Set your local environment to the `mh-keystore` machine.

+		$  eval "$(docker-machine env mh-keystore)"

-3. Start a `progrium/consul` container running on the `mh-keystore` machine.
+4. Start a `progrium/consul` container running on the `mh-keystore` machine.

-		$  docker $(docker-machine config mh-keystore) run -d \
+		$  docker run -d \
 			-p "8500:8500" \
 			-h "consul" \
 			progrium/consul -server -bootstrap

-	A bash expansion `$(docker-machine config mh-keystore)` is used to pass the connection configuration to the `docker run` command.
 	The client starts a `progrium/consul` image running in the `mh-keystore` machine.
 The server is called `consul` and is listening on port `8500`.

-4. Set your local environment to the `mh-keystore` machine.

-		$  eval "$(docker-machine env mh-keystore)"

 5. Run the `docker ps` command to see the `consul` container.